ssborbis/ContextSearch-web-ext/README.md

 ___

 ### Usage
 ContextSearch web-ext uses Firefox's built-in method of adding and removing search engines using the OpenSearch standard.
 Websites that offer custom search engine plugins will display a special icon in the search toolbar indicating an OpenSearch plugin is available.
+You can also find tons of custom OpenSearch engines @ http://mycroftproject.com/

 ![Image of Search Bar](https://raw.githubusercontent.com/ssborbis/ContextSearch-web-ext/native-app-support/icons/searchbar.png)